ajaxray/markpdf/README.md

 ## Roadmap

 ✅ Draw image on every page of PDF
 ✅ Configure Opacity option
 ✅ Configure watermark position by X and Y offset
-✅ Allow negative values to for offset to adjust from opposite direction ✅️ Easy option for positioning at center
+✅ Allow negative values to for offset to adjust from opposite direction
+✅️ Easy option for positioning at center
 ✅ Configure rotation angle
-✅ Options to Stretch watermark to width or height, proportionately ✅ Options to Stretch watermark to width or height at the middle of page ◻️ Render text on every page
+✅ Options to Stretch watermark to width or height, proportionately
+✅ Options to Stretch watermark to width or height at the middle of page
+◻️ Render text on every page
 ◻️ Configure text color, style and font
 ◻️ Configure text opacity
 ◻️ Configure text rotation angle
 ◻️ Text placement by offset
 ◻️ Put text at page center

 ### Contribute

-If you fix a bug or want to add/improve a feature, and it's alligned with the focus (merging with ease) of this tool, I will be glad to accept your PR. :)
+If you fix a bug or want to add/improve a feature, and it's alligned with the focus of this tool - _watermarking PDF with ease_, I will be glad to accept your PR. :)

 ### Thanks